squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

 will only use the proxy.pac.
 Cydoor aps will use both and will generate the errors.

-Disabling the old proxy settings in IE is not enought, you should delete them completely and only use the proxy.pac for example.
+Disabling the old proxy settings in IE is not enough, you should delete them completely and only use the proxy.pac for example.

 ## Requests for international domain names do not work